Heating oil is made used for space and water heating

-Heating oil and diesel fuel are closely related products called distillates.
-Heating oil is a distillate fuel sold mainly for use in boilers, furnaces, and water heaters.
+Heating oil and diesel fuel are closely related petroleum products called distillates.
+Heating oil is sold mainly for use in boilers and furnaces (for space heating) and in water heaters.

 Heating oil delivery